Bama-Racing/Baja_Docs/readme.md

 * W3 Schools CSS
 * Other Speedometer

+# Brief System Overview
+### The HUD
+The HUD is Electrical's show pony.
+It is currently comprised of a Raspberry Pi 3B connected to a touch screen display and two Hall Effect Sensors.
+These Hall Effect sensors are able to detect magnetic fields.
+By placngin

 # Hardware
 ### The HUD
 The HUD is currently comprised of three major PCBs and one tertiary power distribution PCB (I know that might sound scary, just stick with me).